Early Years Strand

 • Walsall Music Education Services

-Musical Wonderland - a project for early years children under 5 and their families which uses children’s books as a stimulus for music-making in Chelmsley Wood and Handsworth.
+Musical Wonderland - a project for early years children under 5 and their families which used children’s books as a stimulus for music-making in Chelmsley Wood and Handsworth.
 The project aimed to use music as a way to build a love of books and local libraries to inspire literacy development.
-Monthly sessions and excursions have been based on books from The Book Trust's top 100 books for under 5s.
+Monthly sessions and excursions were based on books from The Book Trust's top 100 books for under 5s.
 The project also provided themed training for Early Years Workers and librarians linked to the resources plus offered 4 shadow roles to emerging musicians and local parents, with a view to sustainability.
-This project was kindly supported by Youth Music and builds on learning from our previous 'Triangle Project', working in partnership with Services for Education (Birmingham Music Service) and Solihull Music Service.
-Musical Wonderland was initially delivered in Chelmsley Wood but we were incredibly grateful to Youth Music for providing us with further funding to sustain the project there and helped us to develop the model for delivery in Handsworth, Birmingham, where many families may use English as a 2nd language.
+This project was kindly supported by Youth Music and built on learning from our previous 'Triangle Project', working in partnership with Services for Education (Birmingham Music Service) and Solihull Music Service.
+Musical Wonderland was initially delivered in Chelmsley Wood but we were incredibly grateful to Youth Music for providing us with further funding to sustain the project there and this helped us to develop the model for delivery in Handsworth, Birmingham, where many families use English as a 2nd language.
 This project finished in September 2018 and we very much hope to develop the model further in the future.
 We have 2 activity books from Musical Wonderland available to download.
 Join our Quench Arts Resource Page via Facebook (under the 'files' tab) to access all of our worksheets for free: here.